bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[9]'
       -
         type: text
         text: ' ideology of reconciliation and that of Indigenous relationality wherein inherent rights flow from the Creator and not government laws (Lindberg 2012; Cardinal & Hildebrand 2000).
 This calls attention to dominant conceptions of land and rights needing to reconcile capitalist economic development with Indigenous relationality, inherent rights, sovereignty and legal traditions.
 I argue that a settler-colonial liberal-capitalist democracy model of reconciliation is a hollow proposition since it subordinates Indigenous sovereignty, inherent rights, and relationality under the thumb of exploitative national and global capitalist markets.
 Moreover, it coerces and subjects First Nations to the logic of capitalist forces for the sole purpose of opening Indigenous lands to the market instead of supporting Indigenous peoples’ social reproduction (Jobin & Riddle 2019, p.
 15; Castros-Rea, J. & Altamirano-Jiménez, I. 2008).
 The following research questions will guide this paper: First, what is the present state of Indigeneity and Indigenous rights in Canada?
-Second, how can reconciliation make possible transnational pluri-versality in Canada?
+Second, how can reconciliation make possible transnational pluriversality in Canada?
 Third, what must Canada do to look out to the world stage from an Indigenous worldview?'
   -
     type: paragraph
     content:
       -
         type: text
         text: 'The paper unfolds in three parts.
 First, I will briefly touch upon Indigeneity and essentialism to set the stage.
-Second, I identify the present-state of Indigeneity and Indigenous rights in Canada.
-Third, I highlight the potential of genuine reconciliation as a path-forward for achieving transnational pluri-verisality.
+Second, I identify the present state of Indigeneity and Indigenous rights in Canada.
+Third, I highlight the potential of genuine reconciliation as a path-forward for achieving transnational pluriversality.
 Fourth, I position “ways of co-existing”'
       -
         type: text
         marks: